RANWORTH

 |

 Ranworth is a lovely Broadland village, actually fronting Malthouse Broad (so called because of the old malt houses near the pub) and accessed by a dyke from the River Bure.
 Ranworth Broad (to the west) is closed to boats as it is a nature reserve and divided from Malthouse Broad by a thick bank.
 Malthouse Broad is a boating paradise with all style, shape and size of boat, and their crew can often be found having a pint of local beer in the pub!
 Ranworth Broad is said to be haunted by a 12th century monk that is often seen rowing his boat out onto the Broad early in the morning mist.
 The village itself is dominated by the church dating back to 1370 and is known as the Cathedral of the Broads.
 It has some splendid old woodwork, including a painted rood-screen, one of the finest in the country and there is a glorious view from the top of the church tower.
 An ancient book of Psalms is on display in the church - the Ranworth Antiphoner, dating from the 1400's.
-Ranworth also contains a nature reserve with a visitors centre, a tourist information office and a gift shop (most of these are seasonal opening).
+Ranworth also contains a nature reserve with a visitors centre, a wildlife information office and a shop (most of these operate seasonal opening times).
 There is a lovely short walk out of the village and across to South Walsham Broad. |

 |

-We start our tour of Ranworth at the village staithe, which has just had extensive repair and improvement works.
+We start our tour of Ranworth at the village staithe.
 Ranworth Staithe actually fronts Malthouse Broad; named after nearby malt houses.
-It is popular with boating enthusiasts and there is overnight mooring for a few boats (stern on); there is also a seasonal information centre and a shop.
-An electric boat called Helen, operated by the Broads Authority, takes you on trips around the Broad and also acts as a ferry service from the staithe to the Nature Reserve, tickets are available from the information centre. |
+It is popular with boating enthusiasts and there is overnight mooring for a few boats (stern on); there is also a seasonal information centre, operated by the Norfolk Wildlife Trust, and a shop.
+A ferry service from the staithe take visitors to the Wildlife Centre (tickets are available from the information centre). |

 Ranworth Staithe |